Once Upon a Time: The Village Life in Cyprus

 The Heart of the Village

-The village was more than just a collection of homes; it was a living entity where every resident played a vital role.
-At its centre stood the church, a symbol of faith and a gathering place for the community.
-The church bells rang out not just to mark the time, but to call the villagers together for worship, celebrations, and even to announce important news.
-Nearby, the village square was the social hub, where old men gathered to play tavli (backgammon), exchange stories, and debate the latest news.
+Once upon a time the village was more than just a cluster of homes.
+It was a living, breathing entity where every resident played a vital role.
+At the centre stood the church, a symbol of faith and a gathering place for the community.
+Once Upon a Time, church bells rang not only to mark time but also to call villagers together for worship, celebrations, and important announcements.

 A Life Rooted in the Land